>>> DOWNLOAD a printable conference workshop program

 FULL DAY – BEGINNER / INTERMEDIATE

-An effectiveness principle is a statement that provides guidance about how to think or behave toward some desired result (either explicit or implicit) based on norms, values, beliefs, experience, evidence, and knowledge.
-The actual effectiveness of a principle is a hypothesis until evaluated within some context to determine its relative meaningfulness, truth, feasibility, and utility for those attempting to follow it.
-There are principles that provide guidance for personal behaviour, programs, initiatives, and evaluation.
-Principles can be evaluated, then, but evaluating principles is different from evaluating projects and programs.
-Examples of principles-focused evaluations will be presented, analysed, and discussed.
+An effectiveness principle is a statement that provides guidance about how to think or behave toward some desired result (either explicit or implicit) based on norms, values, beliefs, experience, evidence and knowledge.
+However, the effectiveness of a principle in achieving a desired result is a hypothesis until evaluated within some context to determine its meaningfulness, truth, feasibility and utility for those attempting to apply it.
+Principles can provide guidance for personal behaviour, programs, initiatives, systems and evaluation.
+Principles can also be evaluated, but evaluating principles is different from evaluating projects and programs.
+Examples of principles-focused evaluations will be presented, analysed and discussed.

 Behaviour architects: a game that applies behavioural insights to improve policy solutions